gemesa/shadow-shell/README.md

 ```
 lab/
 ├── linux/
-│   └── buffer-overflow/: proof of concept for a buffer overflow with the goal of executing shellcode
+│   ├── buffer-overflow/: proof of concept for a buffer overflow with the goal of executing shellcode
+│   └── frida/: experimental Frida scripts
 └── windows/
     └── shellcode/: proof of concept for basic shellcode execution
 ```